ufidon/java/reviews/Review3.md

 }
 ```

+- 32.2  In the program above, the Runnable interface is implemented in inner class, rewrite it using
+  - anonymous inner class
+  - lambda expression

-- 32.2 How to create animation manually using a nonapplication thread and the Platform.runLater Method?
+- 32.3 How to create animation manually using a nonapplication thread and the Platform.runLater Method?
   - Layout JavaFX GUI in the JavaFX *application* thread
   - In the nonapplication thread
     - update GUI in the application thread by invoking Platform.runLater(Runnable r)
       - this Runnable object will be executed in the application thread
       - modify GUI in the run method of this Runnable object
-    - adjust animation speed using Thread.sleep(long millis)
+    - adjust animation speed using Thread.sleep(long milliseconds)

 ```java
 import javafx.application.Application;